 Most flats accommodate three to five students, with a shared bathroom, kitchen and living area.
 Students should anticipate having to share a room; but while a single flat may be co-ed, any individual roommate will be of the same gender.

 The accommodations are self-catered and students should anticipate preparing their own meals and shopping at a nearby grocery store.
-Each flat is equipped with a washer, television, and telephone to be used with a calling card.
+Each flat is equipped with a clothes washer, television, and telephone to be used with a calling card.
+None of the apartments have clothes dryers.
+As energy costs are so high in Ireland, most people dry their clothes on a clothes horse (rack).
+These are provided in each of the apartments.
 Wireless internet access is also provided.